 Tim Fitzgerald is a business litigator and commercial litigator who practices in the Litigation and Trial group at McNaul Ebel.
 He has represented businesses and individuals in connection with a wide range of commercial disputes in state and federal trial courts, in appellate courts, and in arbitration, and has extensive experience representing both plaintiffs and defendants in Seattle and around the country.

 Tim’s diverse litigation, trial, appellate, and counseling experience includes disputes involving corporate governance, securities, antitrust, insurance, commercial real estate, intellectual property, licensing, professional liability, and fiduciary duty issues.
 He has litigated numerous complex corporate dissolutions, and represents cryptocurrency funds and blockchain professionals regarding a range of litigation and non-litigation matters.

 Prior to joining McNaul Ebel, Tim was associated with the New York law firm of Boies, Schiller & Flexner LLP.
 He served as general counsel to Gordon Group Holdings, and he has served as a law clerk to the Honorable Ricardo S. Martinez of the US District Court for the Western District of Washington and the Honorable Paul E. Davison of the US District Court for the Southern District of New York.
 In law school, Tim served as Senior Articles Editor of the Northwestern University Law Review.

 Representative Cases & Matters

-- Represented an investor in FINRA arbitration against a New York–based clearing agent and brokerage firm arising out of a multimillion-dollar pump-and-dump scheme.
-Following a week-long hearing, Tim and a fellow McNaul attorney obtained an eight-figure arbitration award.
+- Represent investor in FINRA arbitration against a New York–based clearing agent and brokerage firm arising out of a multimillion-dollar pump-and-dump scheme; following a week-long arbitration, obtained an eight-figure arbitration award.

 Awards & Activities